PowerCmptr/Laggy_Klipper/README.md

-LaGGY virtual assistant for Klipper.
+# LAGGY virtual assistant for Klipper.
 Python project to reuse the LCD-knob-screen of the Anycubic Kobra 2 neo and the Anycubic Kobra Go.
 Unlike the Klipper-Screen compatibility project below, it utilizes the knob of the screen giving it handy quick control features.

 Able to pause prints using a double click, change print speed, show basic information and a bit more.